Tuesday, August 11, 2026

 I think one more layer of weathering might be needed

 After presenting at the Susquehanna Division's hands-on session on weathering last month, I felt the urge to experiment.
 (Yes, a total diversion from either infrastructure or Phase Two advancement.)
-This InterMountain flatcar in my current roster's stash of rolling stock, needing to be checked for standards, was a likely candidate.
+I found a likely candidate in this InterMountain flatcar in my current roster's stash of rolling stock that needed to be checked for standards including weathering.
 This post discusses both the roster and my standards.

 The flatcar came with metal wheels and when I checked with an NMRA standards gauge, they were fine.
 When I checked the car on my test track and coupler height gauge, the trip pin was very low and the couplers were off as well.
 I found the InterMountain gear boxes frustrating to work with.
 To make a long story short, I ended up drilling and tapping to be able to add screw mounting to the cover before installing Kaydee #58 couplers.
 The car's weight was below the RP 20.1 recommended weight.
 Even after gluing lead shot and Liquid Gravity to the underbody the car still measured underweight.
 It was closer though.